tom-cat-mao/subtitle-generate-script-for-mac/README.md

 # Subtitle-Generate-Script-for-Mac

-# Auto Subtitle Generator for macOS (MLX)

 An ultra-fast, automated subtitle generation tool optimized for Apple Silicon chips.

 This tool leverages **FFmpeg** for audio extraction and **Lightning-Whisper-MLX** for high-performance speech recognition.
 By utilizing the Apple MLX framework and 4-bit quantization, it achieves state-of-the-art inference speeds on macOS devices while maintaining high accuracy.

 ## 🚀 Features

-*   **Apple Silicon Optimized**: Built on top of Apple's MLX framework to fully utilize the NPU and GPU on M-series chips.
+*   **Apple Silicon Optimized**: Built on top of Apple's MLX framework to fully utilize the GPU on M-series chips.
 *   **Multi-Format Support**: Generates **SRT**, **ASS** (Advanced Substation Alpha), **VTT** (WebVTT), and **TXT** files.
 *   **Smart Quantization**: Supports **4-bit** and **8-bit** quantization for faster inference and lower memory usage with minimal accuracy loss.
 *   **Automated Workflow**: Automatically extracts audio from video files (MP4, MKV, MOV, etc.), processes it, generates subtitles, and cleans up temporary files.